-Taking proactive actions against ESG-related risks such as environmental issues including climate change, working environment and human rights and contributing to SDGs are one of Hulic's material management matters.
+Taking proactive actions against sustainability- related risks such as environmental issues including climate change, working environment and human rights and contributing to SDGs are one of Hulic's material management matters.
 We believe it is important to provide reliable information concerning our sustainability-related activities.
-As such, we received independent assurance from an independent assurance provider, KPMG AZSA Sustainability Co., Ltd.,.
-Indicators that have been assured are marked with " \checkmark ".
+Figures marked with " + " have been guaranteed by an independent assurance provider for the values included in our Integrated Report.

 We will continue to disclose information on the progress of our sustainability-related activities to the stakeholders while strive to improve quality of disclosure using PDCA cycle.